Developer Guide

 Other incorrect delete commands to try:

-delete x` (where x is larger than the list size)
+delete, ` delete john,delete x` (where x is larger than the list size)

 Expected: No guest is deleted.
 Error details shown in the result display.